22 Killed In Twin Blasts On Eve Of Pakistan Election

 Caretaker information minister for Balochistan province Jan Achakzai and Quetta police said 25 people were also wounded.

-A second IED detonated near the election office of a candidate for the Islamist Jamiat Ulema-e-Islam-F (JUI-F) party in the city of Killa Saifullah -- about 120 kilometres (75 miles) east -- according to Achakzai.
+A second IED detonated near the election office of a candidate for the Islamist Jamiat Ulema-e-Islam-F (JUI-F) Party in the city of Killa Saifullah - about 120 kilometres east - according to Achakzai.

 “At least 10 people were killed and 12 others injured,” he told AFP.